 Daily forecast: The latest from WRDW/WAGT First Alert Meteorologist Tim Strong

 AUGUSTA, Ga.
-(WRDW/WAGT) - Partly cloudy skies with temperatures dropping to the upper 50s and low 60s early this morning.
-Winds will be out of the northwest between 3-8 mph.
+(WRDW/WAGT) - A cold front will be moving through the area early today, but no rain is to be expected, we’ll see drier air and cooler temps in the afternoon.

-High pressure builds into the region today bringing back drier and more seasonal air.
-Temperatures will be cooler with highs in the upper 70s and low 80s.
-Mostly sunny to partly cloudy skies are expected during the day.
-Winds will be out of the northwest between 5-12 mph.
+Temps. are expected to be in the mid to low 50s.
+We should hang on to mostly sunny skies today with highs below normal in the upper 70s.
+It will be a windy day with northwest winds between 15-20 mph and gusts between 25-30 mph.

-Friday morning temperatures are expected to be in the mid to low 50s.
-We should hang on to mostly sunny skies Friday with highs below normal in the upper 70s.
-It will be a windy day with northwest winds between 15-20 mph.
-Lake wind advisories could be issued.
+A Lake Wind Advisory goes into effect from 10AM - 8PM tonight.
+There will also be an elevated fire danger thanks to the breeze and much drier air with relative humidity values between 20-25%.
+A Fire Weather Watch is also posted for our southern counties, burning is not encouraged throughout the day.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.